Bandra gathering: Man arrested for threatening protest by migrants, journalist booked for false news

 The Ministry of Railways said late on Tuesday that there is no plan to run special trains to clear the rush of passengers.
 “It is clarified that all Passenger train services are fully cancelled, across the nation, till 3rd May 2020 and there is no plan to run any special train to clear the passenger rush,” the ministry tweeted.
 “All concerned may please take note of the same and help us in resisting any wrong news in this regard.”

-The ministry’s clarification came after a report by ABP News on Tuesday, which claimed that the Centre had decided to run special trains for stranded migrants.
+The ministry’s clarification came after a report by ABP News on Tuesday\ claimed that the Centre had decided to run special trains for stranded migrants.
 The news network, in its report, attached a screenshot of a copy of a letter written by Deputy Chief Commercial Manager (Passenger Marketing) A Malleswara Rao to the senior divisional commercial manager of South Central Railway on Monday.
 In the letter, Rao said that during a video conference on Monday, it was decided to run “Janasadharan specials to clear stranded passengers/migrant labour of unreserved segment”.

 Rao added that all senior divisional commercial managers should “analyse the number of stranded passengers as well as migrant labour and submit the detailed proposal along with clear origin and destination stations”, so that this proposal could be discussed.
 However, this letter was written on Monday, a day before Modi announced the extension of the lockdown.